IBM/api-samples/readme.md

 When you manually obtain and specify the certificate file it is your responsibility to verify the certificate authenticity.

+If you are using a CA with untrusted root or intermediate certificates, the file specified by certificate_file must contain the full chain.
+For more information, see the [Python documentation](https://docs.python.org/3/library/ssl.html#ssl.SSLContext.load_verify_locations).

 ## Makeup of the config.ini file

 ```